kupehtci/DOCUMENTATION/SQL/SQL - Modifiers.md

 ### Modifiers use

 Modifiers are SQL statement add that <span style="color:#ababf5;">modify the query statement</span>.
+This modify the query result or the data rows affected by a statement.
 For example a <span style="color:orange;">SELECT</span> can be limited to get a limited number of data rows or the top or last ones.